encryptogroup/ABY/bin/circ/circuitformat.md

 ## Usage with ABY
 In order to use the built-in methods for floating-point computation in ABY, the circuit files must be placed in a subdirectory `circ`, which must be located in the same directory as the executable.

+### Floating-point circuit files
+Most floating-point gates come in different bit lengths of 16, 42, and 64 bit precision.
+Gates are available as full IEEE version, that includes status outputs that denote division by zero, overflows, etc. FP circuits denoted with _nostatus_ do not contain these outputs and are thus marginally smaller.

+All circuits are optimized for both low depth and low number of AND gates, with a priority on low-depth, i.e. there might be gates that have a lower number of AND gates but higher depth.